crippe-90/BrackeysGameJamSourceCode/README.md

 Please note that it is not the entire game, just the code because I do not know the copyright of the other stuff..

+The source code is meant to be an example and will not work directly with any other game unless a bit of tweaking here and there.